 In decades past, students hunkered down in bunk beds, most often with two to four people in a tiny room, and gladly ate ramen or beans and rice as they studied (or even partied) their way through college.

-But these days, many residential units for students seem to mirror — or even top — what most American kids experience at home.
+But these days, many residential units and student apartments for rent seem to mirror — or even top — what most American kids experience at home.

 The New York Times has written about some of the ways that student housing luxuries now overshadow studying in certain off-campus housing complexes in many college towns.